hiimtaylorjones/heroku-yml-node-react/README.md

   web: npm start
 ```

+The `setup` phase in our example is only specifying which add-ons we want our Heroku
+app to use.
+In this case, its a straightforward `heroku-postgres` instance.

+The `build` phase specifies two things: the docker image locations for each `web` process and the configuration that relates to the entire container.
+In our case, we only have _one_ web process.
+However, it we had a `worker` image to build, it would go under the `docker` section as `worker`.

+The `run` phase is the closest thing to a `Procfile` that containerized apps have.
+It specifies what each process in a containerized app looks like.
+For our example, we're just telling it what the `web` process looks like.

 ## React via Create React App

 We'll be leveraging the [`create-react-app`](https://github.com/facebook/create-react-app) project for this tutorial to create an efficient React app with little to no scaffolding required.